-Bacteriological and Physico-Chemical Analysis of Underground Water in Ede and its Environs
+Bacteriological and Physico-Chemical Analysis of Underground Water In Ede And Its Environs

-Bolaji A.S\, Attah O.T, Akanfe F.A
+Bolaji, A.S., Attah O.T., Asimi Tajudeen, Akanfe, F.A

-Department of Science Laboratory Technology, Federal Polytechnic, Ede, Osun Stat, Nigeria.
+Science Laboratory Technology Department, Federal Polytecnnic, Ede, Osun State.

-Abstract- Bacteriological and physicochemical analyses of underground water in Ede and its environs were carried out.
-This was with a view of determining the bacterial contamination and effect of some of the chemicals identified from the bodies of underground water in this community.
-The water samples were collected from Ede North, Ede South and Egbedore local government areas in Ede, Osun State, Nigeria.
-The bacterial species isolated from the water samples were identified using the basic bacteriological procedure while the physicochemical analyses were determined using the AOAC method.
+Abstract - Bacteriological and physicochemical analyses of underground water in Ede and it's environs were carried out to ascertain it's potability and further applicabilit.
+This was with a view of determining the bacterial contamination and effect of some of the chemicals identified from the bodiesof underground water in this community.
+The water samples were collected from Ede North, South and Egbedore local government areas in Ede, Osun State, Nigeria.
+The bacterial species isolated from the water samples were identified using the basic bacteriological procedure, while the physicochemical analyses were determined using the AOAC method.
 The physico-chemical parameters complied with the acceptable standard with few exceptions.
 None of the samples complied with the bacteriological standards as Total coliform count exceeded 1525 MPN/ml.
 Several bacterial species were isolated which included, Enterobacter, Klebsiella, Corynebacterium and Enterococcus.
 This study revealed the presence of these organisms as potential pathogens that could affect drinking water quality significantly, thus resulting in a great health challenge.

-Keywords: underground water, bacterial species, chemicals, analysis.
+Keywords: underground water, bacterial species, chemicals, analysis

-1. Introduction
+1.0 Introduction